a-kossakowski/breast_cancer_gene_expression_analysis/README.md

 - Python
   - Pandas
   - Matplotlib
-  - SciPy
   - NumPy
   - Seaborn

 ## Project Structure
 - `data/`: Contains the raw gene expression data.
-- `notebooks/`: Jupyter notebooks for data exploration and analysis.

 ## How to Run
 1. Clone this repository.